Stephouuu/CVSFile/README.md

 # CVSFile

-Light CVS file format handler wrote in C++.
+Light CVS file format handler for C++ applications.

 ## How to use it